-The role that the Company's Board of Directors fulfills in risk oversight is set out in the Company's Corporate Governance Guidelines.
-The Board of Directors assesses major risks facing the Company and options for their mitigation, in order to promote the Company's stockholders' and other stakeholders' interest in the long-term health and the overall success of the Company and its financial strength.
+The role that the Company's Board of Directors fulfills in risk oversight is set out in our Corporate Governance Guidelines.
+The Board of Directors assesses major risks facing the Company and options for their mitigation, in order to promote the Company's stockholders' and other stakeholders' interests in the long-term health and the overall success of the Company and its financial strength.